Advancing innovation despite increasing machine complexity

 End-to-end product development solution from Siemens PLM Software streamlines the development of very large milling machines

-In 2004, the company began searching for a 3D CAD solution for its 15 design engineers, as well as a CAM module that supported high-speed and five-axis machining.
+In 2004, the company began searching for a 3D computer-aided design (CAD) solution for its 15 design engineers, as well as a computer-aided manufacturing (CAM) module that supported high-speed and five-axis machining.
 “We looked at all the reputable systems on the market,” says Hans-Jürgen Pierick, who as team leader of the systems specialists, coordinated the selection process.
 Five CAD systems with different CAM combinations were evaluated in conversations, demonstrations and trial installations.

 Fooke chose an end-to-end, integrated product lifecycle management (PLM) approach from Siemens PLM Software that included NX™ software, NX CAM, NX™ Nastran® software and Teamcenter® software.
 In addition, the company implemented the VNCK virtual NC system for machine-specific simulation of the Siemens 840 D CNC controller.
 “It was a solution-oriented, unified concept that was a perfect fit for us,” says Pierick.